 We can’t post ‘a little blurb’ about your thing.
 Most of us have been asked to write about everything from a friend’s kid’s school fundraiser, to a political stance, to a ‘vote for my kid in this photo content’.
 More often than not, the thing you ask us to post has nothing to do with our niche.
 On one hand, we understand, you understand in some respect that we have a larger audience than most and you want eyes on your thing.
 On the other hand, it kind of devalues what we do when you say (and people say it this way all the time) “can you just put up a quick blurb”…. for the most part, our posts take hours if not weeks.
 Not only that, but a few word “blurb” throws off our SEO, throws off our readers who are here for our particular niche, and it also throws off the brands we represent or may be in talks with.
 It also breeds a “oh, she posted that?
 I am gonna send her my thing that is important to me too!” mentality, and if I posted everything that people sent to me then I really am just a free for all message board; which I am not.
 In the same way that you can’t necessarily pass out go fund me information at your dentist friend’s office, you can’t here either.

-You can support our blogs without ever paying a dollar that you wouldn’t have otherwise.
-Buying from our affiliate links truly supports us at no cost to you, it genuinely makes our day when we see even just a few dollars come in through an affiliate links.
+You can support our business without ever paying a dollar that you wouldn’t have otherwise.
+Buying something you were going to buy anyway from our affiliate links it genuinely makes our day when we see even just a few dollars come in through an affiliate links.
 We have affiliate links in our sidebar as well as in some blog posts.
-Amazon (or another affiliate partner) gives us a small percentage of the sale price when we send the buyer their way.
-The price is the same whether you go to Amazon directly or come through our sites.
+Affiliate partners gives us a small percentage of the sale price when we send the buyer their way.
+The price is the same whether you go to ShopDisney or Fandango directly or come through our sites.
 Doesn’t that make you happy to know you are supporting a friend’s family at no additional cost to you?
 I am thankful, and so are other bloggers!

 “I had a friend recently ask me how she could support me…which was so kind and something I rarely hear.
 You can support me as a friend by commenting on my a post that you like or comment and like on a social post.
 Those things help me as a blogger and are super supportive.”
 Michelle Sybert, Be Brave, Keep Going